YZCU/OOTB/README.md

 - Results of [REPS on OOTB](https://github.com/YZCU/REPS) have been released.

-- We have released the [**LMOD**](https://github.com/YZCU/LMOD): A Large-scale and Multiclass Moving Object Detection Dataset for Satellite Videos.
+- The [**LMOD**](https://github.com/YZCU/LMOD): A Large-scale and Multiclass Moving Object Detection Dataset for Satellite Videos has been released.
 --------------------------------------------------------------------------------------

 - Download the OOTB dataset on [Baidu Cloud Disk (code: OOTB)](https://pan.baidu.com/s/11hsA4pOliwA1FpOqNol93w ) to your disk, the organized directory looks like: